sungpilpaek/flask_restful/README.md

 ## Prerequisites

 First of all, it is recommended to install virtualenv which you can easily do so by using pip.
+This will keep you away from your local dependency.
 ```
 pip install virtualenv
 ```